RoseCityRobotics/common_platform/README.md

 ### Installation

-Welcome to the setup guide for the PARTS Common Robotics Platform.
+Welcome to the setup guide for the Common Robotics Platform.
 Follow these steps to prepare your hardware and software for an exciting journey into robotics!

 #### 1. Solder Your PARTS CRP Board
 Soldering the PARTS CRP board is the first crucial step.
 Follow the instructions carefully to ensure a successful setup.

-- **Interactive BOM**: Utilize the [Interactive BOM](https://htmlpreview.github.io/?https://github.com/portlandrobotics/common_platform/blob/master/hardware/romi_board/bom/ibom.html) for an easier soldering process.
+- **Interactive BOM**: Utilize the [Interactive BOM](https://htmlpreview.github.io/?https://github.com/rosecityrobotics/common_platform/blob/master/hardware/romi_board/bom/ibom.html) for an easier soldering process.
 - **Headers for Connectivity**: We recommend using headers for connections between boards.
 This makes disassembly possible if needed.
   - Use female (socket) headers on the bottom board.
   - Use male (pin) headers on the top board.
 These are typically included with all breakout boards.